thivyavignesh/ZetaScore/README.md

 # ZetaScore
-Finding Bad actors in Blockchain
+Finding Bad actors in Blockchain.

+This repository contains the solidity smart contract that stores and retrieves the history of Zeta scores for nodes on chain.

 ## Info
 Winner - Viterbi Graduate Hackathon 2019